 Thank you for your interest in the NYU CDS Undergraduate Research Program (CURP) in partnership with the National Society of Black Physicists (NSBP).
 The soft application deadline was December 18.
-Since it is rolling admissions, you can apply after the deadline.
-However, onboarding of the first cohort will start in the middle of January, 2021.
+Please note that our first cohort is currently in progress and that we are no longer accepting applications for Spring 2021.

 A strength of New York University is the active engagement of our scholarly community in a global world.
 As such, NYU’s community is enriched by individuals reflecting diverse sociocultural identities, perspectives, and experiences.
 NYU recognizes the value of a diverse community in supporting an intellectually challenging and inclusive educational environment.